-Agricultural Bank of China history, profile and corporate video
+Agricultural Bank of China history, profile and history video

 Agricultural Bank of China engages in the provision of international commercial banking and financial services.
 The company operates its business through the following segments: Corporate Banking, Personal Banking, Treasury Operations and Others & Unallocated.
 The Corporate Banking segment provides financial products and services to corporations, government agencies and financial institutions.
 Its products and services include corporate loans and advances, trade finance, deposit products and other types of corporate intermediary services.
 The Personal Banking segment provides financial products and services to individual customers.
 Its products and services includes personal loans, deposit products, card business, personal wealth management services and other types of personal intermediary services.
 The Treasury Operations segment conducts money market or repurchases transactions, debt instrument investments, and holding of derivative positions.
 The Others & Unallocated segment deals with primarily equity investments.
 Agricultural Bank of China was founded on July 10, 1951 and is headquartered in Beijing, China.“